-The focus of this unit is the plants themselves.
-To keep this extremely broad subject within the scope of the course, a selection of historical garden features has been chosen for the study of their development such as topiary and lawns, knots and parterres, ornamental uses of roses and historical fruit cultivation in Britain including pineapples.
-The development of garden tools and glasshouses which relates closely to the management of plants will also be covered.
-We will consider the introduction of plants to Britain, and how they were used in garden design, and how new plants stimulated the progress of horticultural techniques to grow them successfully.
-This unit will also introduce some of the most important plant collectors and the challenges they faced in bringing back plants that we cannot imagine being without or, perhaps, just take for granted.
+The focus of this unit are the plants themselves.
+The development of a selection of historical garden features are explored such as topiary and lawns, knots and parterres, ornamental uses of roses and historical fruit cultivation in Britain including pineapples.
+The development of garden tools and glasshouses which relate closely to the management of plants are covered too.
+Some of the most important plant collectors and the challenges they faced in bringing back plants that we cannot imagine being without are introduced here.

-Knowledge of the date of introduction of plants to our country is important for the accurate choice of plants for the restoration, re-creation or re-construction of gardens of specific historic periods.
-Some plants, of course, first fashionable and cherished by some of the most eminent gardeners, now cause great problems in the natural environment through their too efficient dispersal and subsequent escape from gardens to out-compete native species and alter more natural vegetation.
+Knowledge of a range of period plants not only informs a deeper understanding of the appearance of historic gardens over time but can also aid in the restoration, or re-construction of gardens of specific historic periods.
+Some plants, first fashionable and cherished by some of the most eminent gardeners, now cause problems in the natural environment through their too efficient dispersal and subsequent escape from gardens to out-compete native species and alter more natural vegetation.